Introduction to the Miracle Man

 Army Recruit Training

-Lewis began his army journey in May 2020 when aged seventeen, he joined recruitment training in Winchester, Hampshire.
-Shortly afterwards, the covid-19 pandemic struck and the recruits were temporarily sent home for several weeks.
+Lewis began an army journey in May 2020 when aged seventeen.
+He signed up for recruitment training in Winchester, Hampshire.
+Shortly afterwards, the covid-19 pandemic struck, whereby the recruits were temporarily sent home for several weeks.
 Lewis returned to Winchester when training resumed after the lockdowns ended.
-However, the time spent back home, especially being close to his girlfriend at the time, made the adjustment difficult for him.
+However, the time spent back home, especially being close to his girlfriend at the time, made the re-adjustment difficult for him.

 Steeplejack Apprenticeship

-Aged 18, Lewis began apprentice steeplejack training (which he loved), working in many sites across the UK
+Still aged eighteen, Lewis began apprentice steeplejack training (which he loved), working in many sites across the UK.

 Principal Brain Injury – Road Accident